 Sub-Play A, located west-southwest of the Mbambi 6-1, Kawe 6-2, and Makandina 8-2 wells and west of Sub-Play B, consists of well-defined low-relief structures created by thrusts and back thrusts.
 The structures of the Damara Fold and Thrust Belt in this area are simple and generally smaller and low relief.
 The vertical relief of most of these structures, as seen on the 2-D seismic data, appears to be less than 100 milliseconds (ms).
-Due to the simpler structuring and fewer apparent faults coupled with the deeper crests of the structures, the maximum extent of the interpreted shallow (Mulden) section has been preserved across the structural crests.
+Because of the simpler structuring and fewer apparent faults coupled with the deeper crests of the structures, the maximum extent of the interpreted shallow (Mulden) section has been preserved across the structural crests.
 Principal objectives should be the Upper Mulden, Lower Mulden, and Otavi intervals across all anticlines.
-Two prospects and five leads have been identified to date in the Sub-Play A area.